 If you park your vehicle on the south side (beach side) of the Seawall, you will have to pay for parking.
 While the parking fees are relatively inexpensive, ($2 an hour, 2 hour minimum, not to exceed $16 per day), this post is about the things you can do for free in Galveston.
 So, the free parking is on the north side of the Seawall.
 Don’t worry, there are plenty of crosswalks to use to safely cross the busy street.

-Murdoch’s is a well-known souvenir shop on the Seawall and is home to one of the best free things to do in Galveston.
+Murdoch’s is a well-known souvenir shop on the Seawall and is another totally free thing to do in Galveston.
+Of course, the shopping isn’t free, but relaxing on the deck is.
 Like the Galveston Ferry ride, our trips to Galveston aren’t complete until we visit Murdoch’s.

 The breezeway sits above the beach and is a great place to sit and listen to the waves crash onto the shore while you watch the rides at Pleasure Pier.